Clément Desalle

 Clément Desalle (born 19 May 1989) is a Belgian former professional motocross racer.
 He competed in the Motocross World Championships from 2006 to 2020.
-Desalle raced in the premier 450cc class for his entire motocross career, finishing second four times, third twice and fourth twice.
+Desalle raced in the MXGP class his entire motocross career, finishing both second & third thrice.

 Motocross career

 Born in La Louvière, Belgium, Desalle began competing in the premier MXGP class as soon as he became a professional racer in 2006.
 In his fourth season of competition, he won his first Grand Prix race in the Czech Republic and placed third in the 2009 FIM Motocross World Championship season riding for the LS Motors-Honda team.
 Between 2010 and 2013 would rank either second or third in the motocross world championships while riding for the Teka-Suzuki team run by Sylvain Geboers with former motocross world champion Eric Geboers as the team manager.
 Desalle was also a member of the victorious Belgian 2013 Motocross des Nations team that included Ken De Dycker and Jeremy Van Horebeek.

 He joined the Kawasaki factory racing team in 2016.
-Descale announced his retirement in 2020 after 15 seasons.
+Desalle announced his retirement in 2020 after 15 seasons.